kathanmehta777/AI-engineer-coding-exercise/README.md

 1. Use 0.995 as the threshold, create a mask array where pixels with `cosine_similarity > threshold` are labeled with value `1`, and other pixels labeled with value `0`.
 Plot the mask and save it to an image

 ### Part 2
 1. Instead of just one spectrum in facility_spectrum_standardized.npy, here we need to calculate cosine similarity of spectra for all pixels with 100 reference spectra saved in [ref_spectra_standardized.npy](./data/ref_spectra_standardized.npy?raw=true).
 The result should be a 653X502X100 numpy array.
 You don't need to submit the final result, but please submit your code.
-How fast can your code get this done?
+Does your code leverage numpy vectorized computation?

 ## Regression
 1. Load training data from [train_swir_nr.npy](./data/ml/train_swir_nr.npy?raw=true) (X) and [train_concentration.npy](./data/ml/train_concentration.npy?raw=true) (y).
 X has 28 features